mistersquiish/FlixMovieApp/README3.md

 - [x] Added UIAlertController when a network connection cannot be established (stretch story for Assignment 1)
 - [x] Added UISearchBar to the SuperHero Collection View Controller
 - [x] Added Infinite Scroll for the Superhero Collection View Controller with handling error for no network connection and end of page
+- [x] Added UIButton that shows the user a movie trailer for the movie.
+If no movie trailer, then Youtube.com is presented (will change later to an UIAlertController)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):